emipa606/ToolmetricsRedux/README.md

 Implementation:

-* New weapons category, &quot;Tools&quot;, that are equippable by pawns.
+* New weapons category, "Tools", that are equippable by pawns.

 * 41 new tools, each of which provides benefits to a specific type of role within the colony, such as tailoring or plant cutting.